CHARLES NETTLETON, VICTORIA

 - a sentence in an unpublished three pages of FICTION, a children’s tale about a holiday at Port Arthur delivered by Boyd’s niece E.M.
 Hall in the 1930s which mentions neither a darkroom (Long’s embellishment), nor Boyd by name nor the photographing of prisoners;

-– some glass negatives allegedly sent to Port Arthur in 1873, as if these same negatives just happen to be those on which were printed these same extant images of prisoners, when thousands of negatives and prisoner photographs were in existence in Tasmania in the 1870s, and those which have survived are random estrays of a much larger corpus, now lost or destroyed;
+some glass negatives allegedly sent to Port Arthur in 1873, as if these same negatives just happen to be those on which were printed the extant images of prisoners, when thousands of negatives and prisoner photographs were in existence in Tasmania in the 1870s, and those which have survived are random estrays of a much larger corpus, now lost or destroyed;

-– the ownership of a photograph tent and stand allegedly sent from Port Arthur to Hobart in April 1874 – ownership he concludes was Boyd’s, but examination of the original document (Tasmanian Papers Ref: 320, Mitchell Library SLNSW) cannot support even this claim of ownership, let alone the quantum leap to attributing Boyd as a professional prison photographer where no body of work or reputation ever existed for such a claim, and no official or historical record exists that associates Boyd with either the mandate or the skills to personally take prisoners’ photographs.
+the ownership of a photograph tent and stand allegedly sent from Port Arthur to Hobart in April 1874 – ownership he concludes was Boyd’s, but examination of the original document (Tasmanian Papers Ref: 320, Mitchell Library SLNSW) cannot support even this claim of ownership, let alone the quantum leap to attributing Boyd as a professional prison photographer where no body of work or reputation ever existed for such a claim, and no official or historical record exists that associates Boyd with either the mandate or the skills to personally take prisoners’ photographs.
 The Boyd misattribution has wasted the time and effort of a generation of historians with an interest in forensics and police photography.
-Chris Long later blamed difficulties with his editor Gillian Winter (1995) and rumours spread by Boyd’s descendants for publishing the furphy.

 VICTORIAN and NSW STATE ARCHIVES